 -

-To serve, invert the hot pudding onto a serving plate and top with the butterscotch sauce.
+To serve, invert each hot pudding onto a serving plate and spoon over the warm butterscotch sauce.

 Recipe Notes

-You can also serve this pudding with vanilla ice cream or a dollop of double cream.
+Try it with vanilla ice cream or a dollop of double cream for a creamy contrast.

 I love sticky date pudding with butterscotch sauce.
 It’s so sweet and I don’t care. 🙂 Yours look amazingly good.